 Holistic approach on disease diagnostics and monitoring

 In addition to their primary effects, many internal diseases cause widespread metabolic changes.
 Some of these changes occur early in the disease course, whereas other metabolic pathways have a large reserve capacity, so that changes occur only in later stages of the disease.
 PetMETA allows the clinician to monitor these disease-associated metabolic changes.
 Read examples about existing research data on disease-induced, known metabolic changes and their effects on dog care from the links below.

-In veterinary medicine, the animal’s laboratory results are typically compared to reference ranges.
-The reference ranges indicate the typical concentration range of the metabolite in healthy animals.
-The reference ranges have upper and lower limits, which are called the reference limits.
-Calculation of PetMETA reference ranges has been conducted according to the ASVCP reference interval guidelines.
-Reference ranges are calculated so that 95% of healthy dogs fall within the reference range for each biomarker.
-Thus, a healthy dog has a 5% probability of being outside the reference ranges for each biomarker.
-Because reference ranges are calculated using all dogs that are defined healthy, the reference ranges don’t necessarily indicate what the most desirable result for the well-being or performance of the dog would be or what the values of a sick dog are.
+In veterinary medicine, the animal’s laboratory results are typically compared to reference intervals.
+The reference intervals indicate the typical concentration range of the metabolite in healthy animals.
+The reference intervals have upper and lower limits, which are called the reference limits.
+Determination of PetMETA reference limits has been conducted according to the ASVCP reference interval guidelines.
+Reference intervals are calculated so that 95% of healthy dogs fall within the reference interval for each biomarker.
+Thus, a healthy dog has a 5% probability of being outside the reference intervals for each biomarker.
+Because reference intervals are calculated using all dogs that are defined healthy, the reference intervals don’t necessarily indicate what the most desirable result for the well-being or performance of the dog would be, or what the values of a sick dog are.